MicrosoftDocs/quantum-docs-pr/articles/quickstarts/index.md

 2. Create a Codespaces environment, following the [quickstart guide](https://docs.microsoft.com/visualstudio/codespaces/quickstarts/browser).
 When creating your codespace, we recommend using *microsoft/quantum* in the **Git Repository** field to load QDK-specific settings.
 3. You can now launch your new environment and start developing in the browser via the [VS Codespaces Cloud IDE](https://online.visualstudio.com/environments).
 Alternatively, it is possible to use your local installation of VS Code and use Codespaces as a [remote environment](https://docs.microsoft.com/visualstudio/online/how-to/vscode).

-### Using MyBinder
+### Using Binder

-You can use MyBinder to run your Jupyter Notebooks online.
+You can use Binder to run your Jupyter Notebooks online.

-To configure MyBinder automatically and experiment with the QDK samples:
+To configure Binder automatically and experiment with the QDK samples:

 - Open a browser and run https://aka.ms/try-qsharp.

-To configure MyBinder manually:
+To configure Binder manually:

 1. Go to [mybinder.org](https://mybinder.org).
 1. Fill out the fields, using *microsoft/quantum* as the GitHub URL.